 With collaboration in place, your business can improve data availability and provide employees with the tools they need to work with that information.
 Your employees actually want these tools - 38 percent of workers feel there is not enough collaboration in the workplace.

-Investment in collaboration tools won’t be wasted either - according to new Navisite research [link to Navisite research], 81% of IT decision makers agreeing there are clear returns demonstrated.
+Investment in collaboration tools won’t be wasted either - according to new Navisite research, 81% of IT decision makers agreeing there are clear returns demonstrated.

 How to collaborate